A little history of Notre-Dame cathedral in Noyon

 The current cathedral is very old!
-Actually it was raised on the foundations of four religious buildings which succeeded one another: the first one raised by saint Médard in the 6th century and burnt in 676.
+Actually it was raised on the foundations of four religious buildings: the first one raised by saint Médard in the 6th century and burnt in 676.
 The second one, where Charlemagne was crowned in 768, demolished by Normans in 859.
 Then the third one was rebuilt, where Hugues Capet was crowned in 987.

 Despite the World War I's bombings, we still can see beautiful medieval furniture, as for instance this famous closet (13th century): outside, panels are adorned with fine paintings on crimson background...
 Inside, there are angels playing music.